 Competing interests.
-At least one of the (co-)authors is a member of the editorial board of Magnetic Resonance.
+One of the (co-)authors (ME) is an executive editor and member of the editorial board of Magnetic Resonance.
 The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.